Mission Honduras LeMars: People

 back to portraits

-Nellie Urbina Reyes is a 9-year-old, first seen by our medical brigade in January 2008.
-She has been diagnosed with Charcot foot, a degenerative disease and softening of the bones.
-She requires special shoes that help her walk and limit further damage to her ankles and feet.
+Nellie Urbina Reyes was first seen by our medical brigade in January 2008.
+She was diagnosed with Charcot foot, a degenerative disease, and softening of the bones.
+She required special shoes that help her walk and limited further damage to her ankles and feet.
 MHL hopes to find more medical help for her.
 We continue to supply her family with Then Feed Just One food and will continue to monitor the developments concerning her medical treatments.

 Above: Nellie's feet are examined by a Honduran doctor.